nikolas-nikravesh/update_spotify_playlist_from_facebook_links/README.md

 ```

 #### Run the program
-Run the program by executing the following
+Run the program by executing the following from the package root
 ```
 ./bin/run.py --facebook-group-id <facebook group id> --spotify-playlist-id <spotify playlist id>
 ```